Football Australia: History

-Football Australia's origins lie as far back as 1911, with the formation of the "Commonwealth Football Association".
+In 1911 the Commonwealth Football Association was formed.
 This body was then superseded by the Australian Soccer Football Association, which was formed in 1921, with its headquarters in Sydney.
-The Australian Soccer Football Association operated for forty years, was given FIFA provisional membership in November 1954 and this was confirmed in June 1956, however in 1960, the association disbanded after being suspended from FIFA for the poaching of players from overseas.
-In 1961 the Australian Soccer Federation was formed as a potential successor to the former governing body for the sport.
-However, this association was refused re-admittance to FIFA until outstanding fines had been paid, which was later done in 1963, seeing the new national body admitted to FIFA.
+The Australian Soccer Football Association operated for forty years, was given FIFA provisional membership in November 1954 and this was confirmed in June 1956.
+In 1960, the association disbanded after being suspended from FIFA for the poaching of players from overseas, and in 1961 the Australian Soccer Federation was formed as a potential successor governing body.
+This association was refused re-admittance to FIFA until outstanding fines had been paid, which was done in 1963, seeing the new national body admitted to FIFA.

 Isolated from international football, Australia repeatedly applied to join the Asian Football Confederation in 1960, and in 1974 but were denied in all requests.
 Australia with New Zealand eventually formed the Oceania Football Federation (now Oceania Football Confederation) in 1966.
 Australia resigned as an OFC member in 1972 to pursue membership with the AFC, but they rejoined in 1978.

 In 1995, the Australian Soccer Federation formally changed its name to Soccer Australia.

+Soccer Australia had remained affiliated with the Football Association (FA) even after becoming a full member of FIFA.
+In 1997, Soccer Australia tried to nominate Australian head coach Terry Venables to replace former Victorian Soccer Federation chairman Sir David Hill-Wood as their representative on the FA Council, though this approach was rejected and Australian representation on the body was discontinued after his exit.

 In 2003, following Australia's failure to qualify for the 2002 FIFA World Cup, allegations of fraud and mismanagement were levelled at Soccer Australia by elements within the Australian Press including the ABC.
 Soccer Australia commissioned an independent inquiry known as the Crawford Report as a result of the Australian Government's threat to withdraw funding to the sport.
 The Australian Government could not interfere as any political interference would have constituted a breach of FIFA Statutes.
 The findings of the report were critically analysed by the board of Soccer Australia who believed that the recommendations contained therein were not capable of being implemented.
 The report recommended, among other things, the reconstitution of the governing body with an interim board headed by prominent businessman Frank Lowy.
 Some three months after Lowy's appointment Soccer Australia was placed into liquidation and Australia Soccer Association (ASA) was created without encompassing the Crawford Report recommendations and effectively disenfranchising all parties who had an interest in Soccer Australia.
 The Australian Government provided approximately $15 million to the ASA.